113ll3/Ibmclouddocscli/reference/ibmcloud/cli_api_policy.md

   <dt>--roles ROLE_NAME1,ROLE_NAME2...</dt>
   <dd>Show details of specific roles</dd>
   <dt>--service SERVICE_NAME</dt>
-  <dd>Name of the service, only list platform defined roles if not specified.</dd>
+  <dd>Name of the service.
+Only list platform-defined roles if not specified.</dd>
   <dt>--source-service<dt>
-  <dd>Name of the service, only list platform defined roles if not specified.</dd>
+  <dd>Name of the service.
+Only list platform-defined roles if not specified. <b>This option does not support private endpoints.</b></dd>
 </dl>

 <strong>Examples</strong>: